'Today was different': Douglas High teacher describes confusion then terror

 Gard's math class at Marjory Stoneman Douglas High School in Parkland, Florida, was just finishing up a review for a test Wednesday when "the fire alarm went off, which I thought was unusual because we'd just had a fire drill."

 It wasn't another fire drill, or even a fire.
 It was far, far worse.
-Authorities said Nikolas Cruz, a 19-year-old man who'd recently been expelled from the school, had returned to campus and opened fire with an AR-15 semiautomatic rifle.
-Seventeen people were killed.
-More than a dozen others were wounded, five of them with life-threatening injuries.
+Authorities said Nikolas Cruz, a 19-year-old man who'd recently been expelled from the school, had returned to campus and opened fire with an AR-15 semi-automatic rifle.
+Seventeen people were killed and more than a dozen wounded, five with life-threatening injuries.

 Because they'd just had a fire drill, Gard told his students to wait a minute before leaving, but then "our administrator got on and said, 'Evacuate the building,'" he told MSNBC on Wednesday night.